Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The world of pop culture would never be the same after Michael Jackson, music icon, was a accused of and stood trial for child molestation.
-ONe of the most famous trials in modern history, Jackson’s case divided fans and commentators, with many vouching for his innocence while others were more skeptical of the not guilty verdict.
-In Oxygen’s The Jury Speaks, premiering Saturday, July 22 at 9/8c, we take a closer look at what motivated the jurors on the case to come to their controversial decision.
-In the meantime, here are some of the most shocking facts from the Michael Jackson child molestation case.
+One of the most famous trials in modern history, Jackson’s case divided fans and commentators, with many vouching for his innocence while others were more skeptical of the not guilty verdict.
+Here are some of the most shocking facts from the Michael Jackson child molestation case.

 1. It wasn’t the first time Jackson faced such allegations